MMI in Dominican Republic

 Las Matas de Farfan

-Las Matas de Farfán is a town in the San Juan Province, Dominican Republic.
+Las Matas de Farfán is a town in the San Juan Province of Dominican Republic.
 It is the birthplace of a number of current and former Major League Baseball players including Jean Segura, Juan Encarnacion, Roberto Novoa, Odalis Perez, Ramón Santiago, and Valerio de los Santos.

-Located in the middle of the west end of the Island, approximately 4 hours by bus from Santo Domingo.
-The population is approximately 40 thousand people and there is great need in the area.
-Most work in agriculture, making a daily wage of 20 – 25 dollars on average.
-Many move from the countryside to the cities for a “better” job, usually in public transportation (small motorcycles) however there are many problems such as few jobs and no health insurance.
+It is located in the middle of the west end of the Island, approximately 4 hours by bus from Santo Domingo.
+The population is approximately 40,000 people.
+Most people work in agriculture, making a daily wage of 20 – 25 dollars on average.
+Many move from the countryside to the cities for more job opportunities, usually in public transportation of small motorcycles.
+There is great need in this area as many people face problems such as few job opportunities and a lack of health insurance.

-* Project Description: At the clinic site the team will provide medical consults (including general consults, pediatric, dermatology, internal medicine, screen surgical patients and refer them to the hospital for surgery), dentistry, IHE and optometry.
+* Project Description: At the clinic site, the teams provide medical consults (including general consults, pediatric, dermatology, internal medicine, screen surgical patients, and refer them to the hospital for surgery), dentistry, integrated health education, and optometry.

 450 m (1,477 ft)